 Bringing deep process knowledge to digitalisation

-The Advanced Process Modelling (APM) Forum is the world's premier event aimed at bringing deep process knowledge to digital design and digital operations in the process industries.
-It focuses on practical, effective and well-established approaches that enable process organisations to generate new value and competitive advantage rapidly and with confidence.
+The Advanced Process Modelling (APM) Forum is the world's premier event covering the application of deep process knowledge to digital design and digital operations in the process industries.

 The 2019 Forum will focus on how APM technology is being applied at the centre of digitalisation initiatives throughout the process industries, to generate new value and competitive advantage.

-Come to the Forum to learn more about how this key technology is creating new value and competitive advantage throughout industry from leading innovators in companies as diverse as AstraZeneca, Danone, Shell, GSK, Pfizer, ExxonMobil, Procter & Gamble, SCG Chemicals and Sellafield Ltd.
+Come to the Forum to learn more about how digital design and digital operations approaches are being applied to create new value and competitive advantage throughout industry, from leading innovators in companies as diverse as Saudi Aramco, Danone, GSK, Pfizer and Sellafield Ltd.

-- GSK's keynote on digital design in the pharma industry
+- Pfizer's Bob Docherty’s keynote on digital design in the pharma industry

-- Mathias Oppelt of Siemens on a vision and practical implementation for high-fidelity models within digitalisation strategies
+- Mathias Oppelt of Siemens on a vision for implementing high-fidelity models within large-scale industrial digitalisation initiatives

 - PSE on new intelligent digital operations applications such as oil and gas field optimisation, online reactor monitoring and optimisation and more